jncraton/nrz-decode/readme.md

 Protocol Description
 --------------------

-The included `message.wav` file is a playable sound file that encodes a message using the following scheme (very similar to RS232)
+The included `message.wav` file is a playable sound file that encodes a message using the following scheme (very similar to RS232).
+It is encoded using 16 bits per sample and a sample rate of 44.1k samples per second.

 The message is first encoded using UTF-8 and then split into bytes.
 Prior to sending a byte, a single start bit (0) is transmitted followed by the 8 bits in the byte, beginning with the least significant bit.
 A stop bit (1) is sent at the end of each byte.